sorgerlab/indra/CONTRIBUTING.md

 - lists all arguments, their types and descriptions in a Parameters block
 - lists all returned values, their types and descriptions in a Returns block

+To verify that the documentation build is working, go into the `doc` folder and run `make html`.
+Warnings and errors indicate any issues during the build process.
+The resulting HTML documentation can be opened with a browser from `doc/_build/html/index.html` and inspected to verify that it looks as intended.

 Testing
 -------
 INDRA is tested using the `nosetests` script and `nose`/`unittest` tools.